soph-k/generate_team_profile/README.md

 ## Installation
-The Generate Team Profile is based on the Inquirer npm.
-Before using commands please be sure Inquirer npm is installed.
+Before using commands please be sure NodeJS packages are installed.
 If not, run the following commands in the following order:
 ```
 npm init